Data Wrangling

 Let’s take a closer look at our counts data.
 Each column represents a sample in our experiment and each sample has ~38K values corresponding to the expression of different transcripts.
 We want to compute the average value of expression for each sample.

-Taking this one step at a time, what would we do if we just wanted the average expression for Sample 1 (across all transcripts)?
+Taking this one step at a time, what would we do if we just wanted the average expression for Sample 1 across all genes.
 We can use the base numpy function called mean():

 import numpy as np